 You might also be interested in The Best Sites For Learning About Flag Day.

 Celebrating Many Years of Fireworks and Parades is a photo gallery from The New York Times.

 CNN has a video on The First Family Celebrating The 4th:

-The above quote is from a speech President Obama gave at a July 4th Naturalization Ceremony.
+President Obama gave a great speech at a July 4th Naturalization Ceremony.
 You can read the speech transcript here and I’ve embedded the video below.
 You can also read about it at this New York Times article, Obama Marks Fourth of July With New Citizens.